 We do this work imperfectly and inconsistently, and yet, led by our faith in Jesus Christ, we seek to be bold enough to pray, speak and work for justice.

-The Staff at MOPC has been reading and discussing, The Color of Compromise, by Jamar Tisby, which catalogues ways in which the church in the United States has been complicit in racist policy throughout our history, compromising our essential Christian doctrines along the way, and how we can work to correct some of the ills of our past.
+In the fall of 2021, the Staff at MOPC read and discussed, The Color of Compromise, by Jamar Tisby, which catalogues ways in which the church in the United States has been complicit in racist policy throughout our history, compromising our essential Christian doctrines along the way, and how we can work to correct some of the ills of our past.

 We have been given a list of resources for all who need a starting point, a next step, or another point of view to take on this topic.
-You can download the list HERE for your reference and sharing.
+We have included that list below, and you can find it at the link below on Google Docs for downloading and sharing.